futuredapp/Engineering-Handbook/docs/teams/fullstack/coding_standards/40_error_handling.md

 ## Best Practices

 ### Error Handling
+- Centralize REST errors in an `ApplicationError` + `CommonErrors` catalog instead of inlining `HttpException` literals at throw sites
+- Keep `path`, `timestamp`, and other request-scoped fields in the global exception filter, not at the throw site
 - Use built-in GraphQL exceptions for consistent error responses
 - Implement global exception filters for centralized error handling
-- Handle async errors with try-catch blocks
+- Handle async errors with try-catch blocks; only translate errors you understand and re-throw the rest
 - Don't expose internal errors to clients
 - Log all errors with sufficient context